From Backroads to Big Stages: The Red Clay Strays Story

 As with most Southern families, kin runs deep in the Strays’ world — the kind of deep where you know who your people are and you show up for ’em, no matter what.

-Step inside Ralph Coleman’s place, father to the Coleman boys, and you’ll see his devotion on full display — concert posters covering the walls, frame by frame, each one a mile marker in the band’s journey.
+Step inside Ralph Coleman’s place, father to the Coleman brothers, and you’ll see his devotion on full display — concert posters covering the walls, frame by frame, each one a mile marker in the band’s journey.
 He’ll run out of wall space one day, but don’t worry — the ceiling’s next, and he’ll use it.
 Proud father of five grown kids and a loyal fan of the Strays, Ralph shows up to see them play as often as he can.

 “We weren’t rich,” Ralph says of raising his children, “but we had a roof and food.”
 And they had each other.
 Still do.